Aligarh Muslim University: Colleges

-In addition the university also maintains 15 Centres, 3 Institutes, 10 schools including Minto Circle and the Ahmadi School for the Visually Challenged The university's Faculty of Theology has two departments, one for the Shi'a school of thought and another for the Sunni school of thought.
+The university also maintains 15 centres, 3 institutes, and 10 schools, including Minto Circle and the Ahmadi School for the Visually Challenged.
+The university's Faculty of Theology has two departments, one for the Shi'a school of thought and another for the Sunni school of thought.

+Centres

-Aligarh Muslim University has established three centres at Malappuram (Kerala; the AMU Malappuram Campus), Murshidabad (West Bengal) and Kishanganj (Bihar), while a site has been identified for Aurangabad, (Maharashtra) centre.
+Aligarh Muslim University has established three centres at Malappuram (Kerala), Murshidabad (West Bengal) and Kishanganj (Bihar), while a site has been identified for Aurangabad (Maharashtra) centre.